 Sacramento County surpassed its 2008 (pre-recession) peak of $39,671 in per capita income just three years after the recession in 2011.
 In contrast, most of the state didn’t catch up with pre-recession income until 2012.

-However, Sacramento County’s average income remains well below the state average as of 2020, an adjustment typical to the region.
+However, Sacramento County’s average income in 2023 remained well below the state average, a familiar income level for the region.
 Government employee compensation is less than state averages but more long-term in duration than the private employment turnover throughout the state.

 - mortgage rates;